McDonell Central Catholic High School: History

 The first McDonell Catholic High School was built in 1907, on a site overlooking downtown Chippewa Falls.
 It is listed on the State and National Register of Historic Places.
+It was named in memory of Alexander B. McDonell's wife.
+He was a city leader and lumberman at the time, and donated a majority of the funds to have the school built.
+Prior to being named McDonell, the school was known as Notre Dame School.

 Later this building was vacant for a period after the diocese relocated the high school to a larger, more suburban facility.
 It was purchased by the Chippewa Valley Cultural Association and converted in 2000 into the Heyde Center for the Arts.

 McDonell Central Catholic High School is located at 1316 Bel Air Boulevard.

 Sports

 The McDonell Central football coach Gerry Uchytil was elected into the state's football coaches hall of fame.

 In 1997, the football team won the CWCC conference title.
 It was the team's last conference title before the folding of WISSA.

 In 2009 the Macks lost to Burlington Catholic High School in the state championship.

 In 2016, the Macks won the WIAA men's division five basketball championship game.

+In 2025, the Macks won the WIAA 8-man football state championship.